Best Plant Milk for Hot Chocolate: Rich & Creamy (2026)

 Can I make hot chocolate with chocolate bars instead of cocoa powder?

 Yes!
 Chop or break your chocolate into small pieces and whisk them into warm plant milk.
 Dark chocolate works especially well.
-You may need less added sugar since chocolate bars contain sugar.
+You may need less added sugar since chocolate bars already contain sugar.

 Is plant-based hot chocolate as creamy as dairy hot chocolate?